Current Ministries and Vision

 Some of the outreach activities include English Cafe, Bible Cafe (Sunday afternoon service), Mom&Tots Music, Praise Night, seasonal events, individual Bible Studies and more.

-Jon preaches monthly, and Maki enjoys fellowship with seekers, non-believers, and Christian ladies.
+Jon serves through pastoral care and preaching, and in women’s ministry.
 We’ve both been helping with seasonal programs.

 Keisen Christ Church Group